Gim (food): Floating rafts

 Gim cultivation with floating rafts is the most suitable for mass-production because it is less labor-intensive than rack cultivation.
 This method keeps the laver submerged in the water during both the high and low tides.

 Nutrition

 Gim is known to be abundant in protein, thiamine, riboflavin, and vitamins A, B6, and B12.
 It is also known to have a high content of mineral salts, particularly iodine and iron, and essential amino acids.
 It is considered a very healthy food.

 Culinary uses

 When eaten as a banchan (side dish), dried sheets of gim are toasted with sesame oil or perilla oil, sprinkled with fine salt and cut into squares.
 It may also be deep-fried to make coated fritters called bugak.
 For use in gimbap, the sheets are not toasted, but are instead used in their original dried state.

 Similar food

-The red algae genera is also consumed in Japanese cuisine as nori (海苔), in Chinese cuisine as haitai (海苔) or zicai (紫菜), and in Wales and Ireland as laverbread.
+The red algae genus is also consumed in Japanese cuisine as nori (海苔), in Chinese cuisine as haitai (海苔) or zicai (紫菜), and in Wales and Ireland as laverbread.